Anthony Fauci: Biden administration

 On June 22, 2021, Fauci said that the SARS-CoV-2 Delta variant is the "greatest threat" to eliminating COVID-19 in the United States.

 In December 2021, Fauci, along with virologist Jeffery K. Taubenberger and David M. Morens endorsed the development of a universal coronavirus vaccine, advocating in favor of "an international collaborative effort to extensively sample coronaviruses from bats as well as wild and farmed animals to help understand the full "universe" of existing and emerging coronaviruses."

 In February 2022, Fauci told the Financial Times that "As we get out of the full-blown pandemic phase of Covid-19, which we are certainly heading out of, these decisions will increasingly be made on a local level rather than centrally decided or mandated.
 There will also be more people making their own decisions on how they want to deal with the virus."

 In March 2022, Fauci said that the United States should expect an increase in COVID-19 cases from the BA.2 subvariant of Omicron, but that it might not lead to a severe increase in hospitalizations and deaths.

 On April 27, 2022, Fauci said that the United States was "out of the full-blown explosive pandemic phase" of COVID-19.

-On May 15, 2022, Fauci said that he would resign if Donald Trump wins the 2024 U.S. presidential election.
-In a July 2022 interview with Politico, Fauci had been reported to be "leaving by the end of President Joe Biden's term", though he later clarified he may step down from his role as NIAID director.
-Fauci also told Politico he is seeking to "help repair the widespread partisan polarization that has divided the nation and politicized science".
-On August 22, 2022, Fauci announced that he will step down from his position in December "to pursue the next chapter" of his career.
-He stepped down from his position on December 31 of that same year.
+On May 15, 2022, Fauci said that he would resign if Donald Trump won the 2024 U.S. presidential election.
+On August 22, 2022, Fauci announced his intention to step down from his position in December "to pursue the next chapter" of his career.
+He resigned from his position on December 31 of that same year.

+On January 20, 2025, on the day of Donald Trump's inauguration, President Biden sought to protect Fauci from future retribution by Trump by preemptively pardoning Fauci for future potential prosecution for any federal offenses which he may have committed or taken part in between January 1, 2014, and the day of the pardon.
+Some reacted to this pardon as an "unprecedented use" of the president's clemency powers.

+Later career

+On June 26, 2023, Georgetown University announced that Fauci would join its faculty as a distinguished professor, teaching in both the School of Medicine and McCourt School of Public Policy, effective July 1.

+On February 7, 2025, the United States Department of Health and Human Services terminated a $168,000 contract for a Fauci museum exhibit at the National Institutes of Health.